ositaadimma/html-css-capstone/README.md

 ## Getting Started

-The project is public it was
+The project is public it was for learning purpose

 ## Authors